glasnier/pir-sensor-rpi/pir-app-rpi/README.md

 This application uses the pir-sensor linux kernel module which allows blocking on read().

-The application sends an email if the PIR sensor has been triggered.
+The application sends an email and take a picture if the PIR sensor has been triggered.

 Hardware dependencies